 Thanks for looking :)

-The manuals are here.
-There is a memory update and the hardwer owners manual which has a section on the system memory.
+The manuals are here. <ADMIN NOTE: Broken link has been removed from this post by Dell> There is a memory update and the hardwer owners manual which has a section on the system memory.

 Check in system setup (F2) under memory settings.
 The options are optimiser mode, mirror mode and advanced EEC.
 If set to optimiser mode, try changing to advanced EEC.
 The config messages should go away.
 Also make sure the bios is up to date.